Jose Pagliery, Political Investigations Reporter - Daily Beast

 There’s not even proportionality here.
 Three million versus 2 billion dollars and massive political sabotage?
 And another billion from the Saudis for Steve Mnuchin, and who knows how much more went into one of Donald’s untraceable offshore money bins?
 We’ll probably never know, as there’s not a single congressional investigation into Jared, and the DOJ appears to have no interest in Trump family corruption.

-So why is it that Republicans tolerate breathtaking levels of corruption and criminality among […]
+So why is it that Republicans tolerate breathtaking levels of corruption and criminality among their […]

 Stephan: There is so much bad news today, so many lies, scams, and cheats by Republicans that have suddenly become public showing how democracy hangs by a thread in America.
 If you haven't already heard it listen to Kevin McCarthy's private real opinion about 6 January compared with his public lies, for instance, that I thought I would start with some good news.
 The Biden administration has done something serious and good about remediation of climate change.